logo

 According to the BLS, the average annual marriage and family therapist salary was $59,660 as of 2021.1 The states with the highest concentration of jobs in this area were California, New Jersey, Minnesota, Utah, and Oklahoma.1 The highest average annual salary for marriage and family therapists is found in Utah ($86,490), rounded out by New Jersey ($81,330), Colorado ($73,040), Minnesota ($68,660), and Nevada ($66,600).1 The salary that marriage and family therapists can expect is based on various factors including the type of license held, years of experience, specialty area, and geographic location.

-Demand for licensed marriage and family therapists is expected to remain high through the coming years due in large part to a focus on medical care that integrates different disciplines in a “whole person” approach, leading to job growth in this field.2 Through 2030, job growth of 16% (roughly four times the average overall US job growth) is expected for marriage and family therapists, equating to 11,900 new jobs added to the workforce in the US over this 10-year period.4
+Demand for licensed marriage and family therapists is expected to remain high through the coming years due largely to a focus on medical care that integrates different disciplines in a “whole person” approach, leading to job growth in this field.2 Through 2030, job growth of 16% (roughly four times the average overall US job growth) is expected for marriage and family therapists, equating to 11,900 new jobs added to the workforce in the US over this 10-year period.4

 Marriage and Family Therapist Career Interviews